 Taylor Stephens

 Hi, I’m Taylor and I’m your Pack Leader!
-I am 30 years old and married to my college sweetheart, Boy Taylor.
+I am 32 years old, a first-time mom to a precious little boy, Jacob, and married to my college sweetheart, Boy Taylor.
 He introduced me to the world of fitness back in 2014 and I haven’t looked back!
-I LOVE dogs (hence our logo) and spend a lot of my “free” time working with a local rescue, Dixie Girl Dog Rescue.
-My husband and I have fostered over 100 dogs for DGDR since 2021 and we personally have 7 dogs, 2 cats, and 7 chickens!
-Our life is organized chaos and we have been praying for a little human to join our zoo, too.
+We love dogs, hence our logo with the abstract of our "gym dog's" face, and we are heavily involved with a local rescue, Dixie Girl Dog Rescue.
+My husband and I have fostered over 120 dogs for DGDR since 2021 and we personally have 8 dogs, 1 cat, and 7 chickens!
 Our family (dogs included!) sees the gym as an extension of who we are, and that’s what you’ll experience when you join The Pound.
-We are community-centered fitness and you might come for the fitness, but you’ll stay for the family.
+We are a community-centered fitness, a place where the misfits find a home, and you might come for the fitness, but you’ll stay for the family.

 As I mentioned before, I coach for the person I was before - scared of the gym, needing an outlet, and afraid of being rejected by the normal “gym” community.
 So many people come in and argue that they “aren’t an athlete,” but a month or two in and they’re accepting that as their title.
 I love to see athletes light up when a barbell movement finally “clicks,” celebrate PRs, recognize non-scale victories, and every little moment in between.
 Fitness saved me, and as a coach, I get to be a part of it saving others, too.